Meet Our Team

 Bronwyn started her work at NCAL in October 2016 as a Shelter Associate after spending a year working in another Vermont shelter.
 She has always been interested in animal care and received her Bachelor’s of Science degree in Captive Wildlife Care & Education from Unity College.
 She has experience working with all sorts of exotics and pocket pets as well as cats and dogs.
-Bronwyn was promoted to Feline Care Specialist this spring and oversees all aspects of our feline program including daily care, medical, intakes and adoptions.
+Bronwyn was promoted to Feline Care Specialist in the spring of 2017 and oversaw all aspects of NCAL’s feline program including daily care, medical, intakes and adoptions.
+She has recently been promoted to Animal Care and Adoptions Manager.